vilnars/WATT_bot/README.md

 Returns latency of the bot.

+/inventory
+Shows users staked and not staked items can be executed on other users

 /address

  allows users to add their address to a database for use with other commands.